 When it comes to export compliance, creating export documents, or, really, anything in the exporting realm, it’s definitely possible to do the work manually.

 If you have some way to automate your processes by using a system you trust that has proven itself to be effective, it can make your work more accurate, precise, consistent and reproducible—no matter who is carrying out the tasks.
+This is particularly true during times when export control regulations are rapidly changing, sparked by events like the Russian invasion of Ukraine.

 1. Make More Informed Decisions